-Define your goals.
-Want to score a spot at the table of one of Boston's hottest big-name chefs?
+Want to score a spot at the table of one of Boston's or Cambridge's hottest big-name chefs?
 Or try a new-to-you place, or even an old favorite?

 About one month before each event, participants begin to post their Dine Out menus.
 Check them out to see what's actually on offer, and for how much - or give them a call and ask.

-Some top Boston restaurants use this event to showcase their culinary skills and fine cuisine by offering selections from their regular menu or equally impressive special creations.
-Other similarly stellar spots offer a watered-down menu with simple dishes you could easily prepare at home.
+Most top Boston chefs use Dine Out to showcase their culinary skills and fine cuisine by offering selections from their regular menu or equally impressive special creations.
+But a few similarly stellar spots offer a watered-down menu with simple dishes you could easily prepare at home.
 Do your homework to figure out who is offering a great value, and who you may want to drop from your list.

-At the same time, check to see if optional wine pairings are offered - these usually run about $15-$25 during Dine Out Boston, and can be a good-to-great deal, depending on the price point and what is being offered.
+At the same time, check to see if optional wine pairings or beer flights are offered - these can be a good-to-great deal, depending on what is being offered.

-Finally, compare prices on the regular menu to make sure the prix-fixe menu is really a bargain.
+Finally, compare prices on the regular menu to make sure the Dine Out Boston menu is really a bargain.
 Some restaurants offer similar prix-fixe options on an on-going basis which you can savor any time.

 At the hottest spots, tables go fast - so reserve early to avoid disappointment.
 Plan a couple of back-up choices.
 If your "A List" places fill up, move fast to your "B List" - unless you want to work your way down the alphabet!